An Introduction to the Foundations and Interpretations of Quantum Mechanics: The PBR Argument and the Nature of Quantum States

 \textit{Prima facie}, epistemic views are free to suggest that the state vector does not correspond directly to physical reality, but instead represents incomplete information about an underlying physical state.
 The Pusey--Barrett--Rudolph (PBR) theorem \cite{PBR2012} shows that a broad class of such epistemic hidden-variable models is incompatible with quantum mechanical predictions, provided one accepts a natural independence assumption about separately prepared systems.

-To begin, one assumes that a system has an underlying physical (ontic) state $\lambda \in \Lambda$, and that a preparation of a quantum state $\ket{\psi}$ corresponds to a probability distribution $\mu_\psi(\lambda)$ over $\Lambda$.
+To begin, one assumes that a system has an underlying physical (ontic) state $\lambda \in \Lambda$, where $\Lambda$ denotes the space of all possible complete physical states of the system, and that a preparation of a quantum state $\ket{\psi}$ corresponds to a probability distribution $\mu_\psi(\lambda)$ over $\Lambda$.
 Measurement outcomes are determined probabilistically by response functions $\xi(k|M,\lambda)$, where $k$ labels the outcome of a measurement $M$.
 The model reproduces quantum theory if the conditional probability

 agrees with the Born rule for all $\ket{\psi}$ and $M$.

 In this setting, we call a model \emph{$\psi$-overlap} if distinct quantum states can correspond to overlapping ontic supports: there exist $\ket{\psi}\neq\ket{\phi}$ and a region $\Delta\subset\Lambda$